That time when our team’s research with Japanese islanders resulted in the design of an innovative Japanese school, which opened in 2019

 In retrospect, the student researchers’ team was the proof of concept for the school’s administration to show that it is feasible to have international students study in Ōsakikamijima Japan.
 Additionally, this project supports the United Nation’s Sustainable Development Goal #4, “Quality Education.”

-Figure 4: We encouraged government officials to create a school on the rural island to revitalize the local community and economy.
+Figure 4: In 2016, we encouraged government officials to create a school on the rural island to revitalize the local community and economy.
+The Hiroshima Global Academy opened in 2019.